 The most prominent members of the WTM Cape Town Centre are James Moffett and John Mulder; they are the most well versed in these transforming understandings of the human condition at their centre, and therefore the best placed to help people in their region develop their interest in Jeremy Griffith’s work.

-James is a world-renowned organic farmer and organic milling and products innovator who founded the WTM South Africa Centre in 2017.
+James is a world-renowned organic farmer and organic milling and products innovator who founded the WTM Cape Town Centre in 2017.

 John, who had a successful career in accounting and is now the co-owner of Hermitage Food and Medicine Nursery, has been developing his interest in the work of the WTM since 2019.